fable-compiler/Fable/docs/compiling.md

 * **targets**: You can group different options in targets.
 If you don't want, say, source maps when deploying for production, you can use a config file as seen below.
-When a target is specified, the options in the target will override the defualt ones.
+When a target is specified, the options in the target will override the default ones.
 Activate the target by passing it to the CLI:
   `fable --target production`.